The Must-Dos in Dunedin

 Location: 31 Queens Gardens.

 New Zealand’s only castle is right here in Dunedin on the Otago Peninsula.
-There are several ways to enjoy this grand historic building and its gardens with self-guided tours, guided tours and high tea in the Ballroom.
+There are several ways to enjoy the grand historic building and gardens of Larnach Castle, including self-guided tours, guided tours and high tea in the Ballroom.
 Find out more about your options on Viator and Tripadvisor.
 See more experiences like this in the 10 Luxury Activities in Dunedin.

 Location: 13km (8 miles) from Dunedin city centre.
 Take Highcliff Road on the Otago Peninsula then onto Camp Road where the castle is signposted.

 Go sailing or wildlife cruising from the Dunedin Harbour!
-Wildlife cruises, such as Port to Port, will take you alongside the Otago Peninsula to see a wealth of seabirds, seals and sea lions, while dolphin cruises will take you further out in search of the ocean’s cutest and most playful marine mammals.
-Otherwise, there are sailing charters to sit back, relax and enjoy the ocean.
-Find out more about cruises with Port to Port on Viator and Tripadvisor.
+Wildlife cruises, such as Port to Port and Monarch Wildlife Tours, will take you alongside the Otago Peninsula to see a wealth of seabirds, seals and sea lions, while dolphin cruises will take you further out in search of the ocean’s cutest and most playful marine mammals.
+Find out more about cruises with Port to Port on Viator and Tripadvisor and Monarch Wildlife Tours on Viator and Tripadvisor.

-9. Drink Some Beer on a Brewery Tour
+9. Try Iconic New Zealand Beer on a Brewery Tour

 Dunedin is the home of New Zealand’s most popular beer brand, Speight’s.
-Join them on a tour of the brewery where tastings are compulsory!
+Discover how they brew the good stuff before the tour ends with learning how to pour the perfect pint in their tasting room.
 Find out more about the Speight’s Brewery Tour on Viator and Tripadvisor.
 See more like this in the 8 Things to Do in Dunedin for Foodies.

 Location: 200 Rattray Street.

-Location: The Dunedin Railway Station is just off Anzac Avenue.
+Location: The Dunedin Railway Station is just off Anzac Avenue, Dunedin city centre.